jacobdang207/comp423-course-notes/docs/tutorials/go-setup.md

 1. **A GitHub Account:** You may sign up for GitHub on their [website](https://github.com/).
 2. **Git installed:** You can install git as shown [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 3. **VS Code:** Can be downloaded and installed from [here](https://code.visualstudio.com/).
-4. **Docker:** Any version of the Docker engine should work, but in this tutorial we will be using [Docker Desktop](https://www.docker.com/products/docker-desktop).
+4. **Docker:** Any version of the Docker Engine should work, but in this tutorial we will be using [Docker Desktop](https://www.docker.com/products/docker-desktop).
 5. **Command-line basics:** Some knowledge of how to use a command-line interface will be important, as we will be running various commands through our terminal.

 ## Part 1.
 Creating the Repository